Tennis: ‘Positive signs’ Djokovic’s ban on entering Australia will be resolved in time for Open

 Australian Open tournament director Craig Tiley said earlier this month that Djokovic would be welcome in January if he could get a visa, but that Tennis Australia was unable to lobby on his behalf.

-Djokovic, now ranked seventh in the world, confirmed that he would finish his season at the Paris Masters and ATP Finals in Turin and would love to kick off his 2023 campaign in Australia.
+Djokovic, now ranked seventh in the world, confirmed that he would finish his season at the Paris Masters and ATP Finals in Turin and would love to kick off his 2023 campaign in Melbourne where he has won a record nine Australian Open titles.

+“I really want to go there, I am over what happened this year and I just want to play tennis, it is what I do best,” the 21-time Grand Slam winner said.